 The Library is large and light-filled, with daybeds for two at either end.
 Books on Indonesia are available in several languages, including Japanese and German.
 A variety of CDs, tapes and games are also on offer.
 The Library is a venue for occasional lectures at which leading Indonesian experts speak on issues ranging from temple preservation to Javanese art and culture.
 Both high-speed and wireless connections are available for Internet access.

-Regular exhibitions featuring the works of renowned artists and photographers are held in The Art Gallery.
+Regular exhibitions featuring the works of renowned artists and photographers are held in the Art Room.
 Guests are also welcome to join Amanjiwo’s informal artist-in-residence for a morning of charcoal sketching in the countryside surrounding the resort.
-For those inspired by the views from Amanjiwo, a box of water-colours is provided in each suite.
+For those inspired by the views from Amanjiwo, a box of watercolours is provided in each suite.

 A range of Javanese and traditional beauty treatments including facials, massages and cream baths are available at Amanjiwo, some of which incorporate the ancient holistic jamu method of healing.
 Treatments can be enjoyed in the privacy of guest suites or in the specially-designed spa suite which features twin massage tables and an outdoor bale for relaxing afterwards with spicy ginger tea.
 The two-hour Mandi Lulur, the traditional preparation of a Javanese princess on the eve of her wedding, is a complete pampering experience.
 The masculine version of Mandi Lulur is also available.